The

 field-of-view of the detector allowing greater

-the lens system or by masking off a larger detector to a
+or by masking off a larger detector to a size that is

-that is slightly larger than that of the lens system's blur
+slightly larger than that of the lens system's blur circle.

 - Slightly off-point the receiver to better-reject the

-source.
-Even if the desired signal is reduced,
+noise source.
+Even if the desired signal is

-may be an overall improvement of the signal-noise
+reduced, the net effect may be an overall improvement

 - The use of a subcarrier